jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 ```
 ./vault-agent-jwt-auto-auth_tls.sh
 ```
-Check that config.json is rendered
+Check that config.json is rendered with JWT auth
 ```
 kubectl exec -ti postgres-<12345> -c vault-agent -- cat /home/vault/config.json
 ```

 ## Vault Secrets Operator

+This script configures the Vault Secrets Operator and syncs a Vault secret to a Kubernetes secret.

 ```
 ./vault-secrets-operator.sh